The body speaks in the only language it knows.

-Please visit Trauma Therapy San Francisco for more focused information on a somatic approach to healing trauma.
+Visit Somatic Trauma Therapy for more focused information on trauma healing through a somatic lens.

 Somatic therapy invites you to access the innate intelligence within you, exploring the deep connection between your mind and body through physical sensations and emotions to facilitate organic healing and transformation.